 When unlawful activity occurs in the workplace, many are tempted to look away as they fear for their employment.
-However, there are laws in place to protect “whistleblowers” from retaliatory conduct, and at Attorneys for Employees (AFE) our Los Angeles whistleblower attorneys combine our extensive experience with the protection provided by these laws to ensure our clients receive the protection they deserve.
+However, there are laws in place to protect “whistleblowers” from retaliatory conduct, and at Attorneys for Employees (AFE) our Los Angeles employer retaliation attorney team combines our extensive experience with the protection provided by these laws to ensure our clients receive the protection they deserve.

 About California’s Whistleblower Protection Act

 California is a state that affords significant protection to whistleblowers through the Whistleblower Protection Act.
 The purpose of this act is to ensure that employees who report illegal conduct by their employer do not suffer retaliation at the hands of that employer.
 Specifically, the act includes the following provisions:

 - In addition to providing protection to state and federal whistleblowers, the act also covers employees in the private sector

 - Reports of wrongdoing made to government officials, including the police, are protected